There are several things that can cause Privacy Browser to crash.

 As a general rule, if some ill conceived power management feature is the root cause of the problem, the crash will likely be fairly easy to replicate, meaning that performing the same series of steps will result in a crash the majority of the time.
 The cause of the variation is that how the system handles power management depends in part on what is happening with other apps in the background.
-Because every OEM does different things with different settings, it is impossible to make a complete list of where to find everyone’s custom settings.
-But if you are experiencing crashes with Privacy Browse, try tweaking/disabling the custom OEM power management features.
+Because every OEM does different things with different settings, it is impossible to make a complete list of where to find everyone’s custom settings, but dontkillmyapp.com has made a fairly significant attempt at doing so.
+If you are experiencing crashes with Privacy Browse, try tweaking/disabling the custom OEM power management features.

 2 WebView Bugs

 A large number of crash reports I receive are caused by crashes in Android’s WebView.

 If you have an older version of WebView (the Chrome version number in About -> Version) you might consider upgrading to see if that fixes the problem.
 Sometimes, however, the current version is more buggy than the older ones.

 It may be possible to minimize these types of problems by telling the battery management features to leave Privacy Browser a little bit alone.
 Note that this doesn’t fully prevent Android from shutting down parts of Privacy Browser if it gets the whim.
 It is just a polite request.